Aboriginal Water Initiative

 For more information on the program please contact us.

-Participating in these Aboriginal community consultation workshops gave people an opportunity to influence water sharing plans by providing information that could protect water-dependent cultural assets.
-Licences relevant to Aboriginal people were also discussed.
+Participating in these Aboriginal community consultation workshops gives people an opportunity to influence water sharing plans by providing information that could protect water-dependent cultural assets.
+Licences relevant to Aboriginal people are also discussed.